clustervision/trinityX/doc/ansible_roles.rst

 ======================

 - init: checks if primary controller, disables SElinux, removes NetworkManager
+- local_repo: creates repository from DVD or USB with TrinityX DVD content on the controller
+- repos: role to install repositories on the controller and images.
+Usually it is used as a dependency in other roles
 - cv_support: installs remote assistance script, trinity health package, updates root's bashrc
 - packages: installs all required diag packages required on a proper HPC head node.
 See roles/packages/defaults/main.yml
 - tunables: updates limits.conf and sysctl.conf